DePINNetwork/depin-sdk/agreement/README.md

             o          o
 ```

-The Algorand Byzantine Agreement protocol enables all nodes to
+The DePIN Network Byzantine Agreement protocol enables all nodes to
 consistently update the state of the system.

 The `agreement.Service` establishes a consensus on the ordering of